DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Introduction

 \section{Introduction}

-Since the start of the COVID-$19$ pandemic, a wide variety of mobile apps \cite{landau2021people, bengio2020predicting,infocom2021, stevens2020tracetogether} have been deployed to identify people exposed to the SARS-CoV-2 coronavirus and to stop its onward transmission.
-These mobile apps provide exposure notifications that complement the traditional contact tracing, which can be labor-intensive and slow.
-Mobile computing and data analytics can potentially scale up to cover an entire population automatically, which is especially useful for tracking a fast-spreading disease and its variants.
-The goal of digital contact tracing is thus to diminish the spread of the epidemic, but this is complicated by factors such as the speed of disease spreading, asymptomatic infections and the presence of superspreaders whereby approximately $20\%$ of infected individuals are responsible for $80\%$ of transmissions.
-Designing robust contact tracing automated by mobile computing and network analytics is still in its infancy.
+During the early days of the COVID-19 pandemic, a multitude of mobile applications \cite{landau2021people, bengio2020predicting,infocom2021, stevens2020tracetogether} were deployed to detect individuals potentially exposed to the SARS-CoV-2 coronavirus and mitigate its transmission.
+Digital contact tracing, driven by network analytics and machine learning, continues to play a critical role in epidemic surveillance and preventing hospital-acquired infections by optimizing coverage and tracking the spread of infectious diseases \cite{tanbigdata}.
+Its primary objective is to curb the transmission of epidemics, but this is complicated by challenges such as rapid disease spread, asymptomatic carriers, and the disproportionate impact of superspreaders (e.g., approximately $20\%$ of infected individuals account for $80\%$ of transmissions \cite{adam2020clustering}).
+The development of robust, automated digital contact tracing systems leveraging network science and machine learning remains in its early stages.

-It has been recently shown in \cite{cencetti2021digital, kojaku2021effectiveness, bradshaw2021bidirectional,bengio2020predicting,chen2022identifying} that, compared with `forward' tracing (i.e., to whom disease spreads), `backward' tracing (from whom disease spreads) can be more effective due to overlooked biases arising from the heterogeneity in contacts.
-Tracing sources of spreading (i.e., backward contact tracing), as had been used in Japan and Australia, has proven effective as going backwards can pick up infections that might otherwise be missed at superspreading events.
-The ability to identifying the source of spreading (i.e., the Patient Zero or superspreaders in a pandemic) is essential to contact tracing.
+It has been recently shown in \cite{cencetti2021digital, kojaku2021effectiveness, bradshaw2021bidirectional,bengio2020predicting} that compared with `forward' tracing (i.e., to whom disease spreads), `backward' tracing (from whom disease spreads) can be more effective due to overlooked biases arising from the heterogeneity in contacts.
+Tracing sources of spreading (i.e., backward contact tracing), as had been used in Japan \cite{kojaku2021effectiveness}, has proven effective as going backward can pick up infections that might otherwise be missed at superspreading events.
+The ability to identify the source of spreading (i.e., the Patient Zero or superspreaders in a pandemic) is essential to contact tracing.
+In this paper, we propose a novel formulation of the contact tracing problem that integrates both forward and backward tracing, utilizing maximum likelihood estimation as a subproblem.
+Our approach focuses on {\it optimizing who to track and how to track} through graph neural network learning, employing network centrality metrics to design fast and efficient contact tracing algorithms.